Frequently Asked Questions

 shortlinks /file/execute//ws/ml/reasoning/{id}

-Machine Learning Apis
+Machine Learning APIs

 Text-to-CAD generations can vary in their duration.
 It depends on the complexity of your prompt.
 A large majority of Text-to-CAD API calls last between 10 - 30 seconds.
 However, they can last minutes if the prompt is long and complex.